The undergraduate degree in chemistry and biochemistry emphasizes knowledge and awareness of:

 A more detailed listing of the bachelor’s degree program, together with advising information and alternate course options, is available at the undergraduate office in the Department of Chemistry and Biochemistry.

-Students wishing to pursue graduate work in chemistry or biochemistry leading to candidacy for an advanced degree should read carefully requirements for advanced degrees in the Graduate School chapter.
-For information on the doctoral program in chemical physics offered jointly with the Department of Physics, see Chemical Physics in the Graduate School section.
+Students wishing to pursue graduate work in chemistry or biochemistry leading to candidacy for an advanced degree should read carefully requirements for advanced degrees in the Graduate School section.
+For information on the doctoral program in chemical physics offered jointly with the Department of Physics, see below.
 Following are some of the special departmental requirements.
 Copies of more detailed rules are available on the department website.

 Prerequisites.
 An undergraduate major in chemistry, biochemistry, or a related field is desirable since entering graduate students are required to take examinations and complete selected course work covering the major fields of chemistry and biochemistry.
-The GRE general test is required for admission and for fellowship competition.
-The GRE subject test in either chemistry, or biochemistry, cell and molecular biology is highly recommended.
+The GRE general test is required for admission and for fellowship consideration.
+Either the GRE subject test in chemistry or the test in biochemistry, cell, and molecular biology is highly recommended.
 Some or all of these tests may be waived under special circumstances.

-Students are not admitted for the master's degree but may be transferred to the MS plan if they are are unable to meet the demands of the PhD program.
+Students are not admitted for the master's degree but may be transferred to the MS plan in chemistry if they are are unable to meet the demands of the PhD program.

 Language.
 The department does not require foreign language proficiency for the master’s degree.

 Examinations.
 Administration of preliminary examinations varies, depending on students’ entering field.
-Candidates opting for MS Plan I must pass a master’s final oral examination at the time they complete their work.
+Candidates opting for MS Plan I must pass a master’s thesis defense examination at the time they complete their work.
 MS Plan II does not require a final oral examination.

 Course Requirements.
 There are two methods of obtaining a master’s degree from the Department of Chemistry and Biochemistry.
 Plan I requires 30 credit hours, including 15 credit hours of formal course work, 15 credit hours in research/seminar courses, the completion of a research investigation, and the presentation of a thesis.
-Plan II requires 30 credit hours including 21 credit hours of formal course work plus 9 credit hours of research/seminar, and presentation of a research report, but no thesis; Plan II is available only with departmental approval.
+Plan II requires 30 credit hours including 21 credit hours of formal course work plus 9 credit hours of research/seminar, and presentation of a research report, but no thesis; both plans are available only with departmental approval.

 Language.
 The department does not require foreign language proficiency for the PhD degree.